maxyodedara5/TextToSpotify/README.md

 Why ? : Some of the playlists on internet are usually listed out in text format, instead of searching each song manually and creating a playlist.
 We can use this Program for creating the spotify playlist programmatically

+## CodeInPlace Final Project

+This project was a submission for CodeInPlace Course a 5-week introductory online Python programming course based on material from the first half of Stanford’s introductory programming course, CS106A.

+The project is also displayed at [CodeInPlace's Public Showcase for projects](https://codeinplace.stanford.edu/2021/showcase/850)

+For more info about Code in Place you can take a look [here](https://codeinplace.stanford.edu/)

 ## Dependencies

 Following libraries need to be installed